dendronhq/dendron-site/vault/dendron.topic.publish-legacy.quickstart.preview-your-site.md

 ## CLI

-The following describes how to prepare your notes for publication using [[Dendron CLI|dendron.topic.cli]].
+The following describes how to prepare your notes for publication using [[Dendron CLI|dendron.ref.cli]].

 ### Pre-requisites